frontity/api-reference/docs-api/frontity-packages/collections-packages/components.md

 ### Link

 `<Link />` is a React component that you can use in your Frontity project to define links that works with the internal routing system.
+Under the hood, this component uses the `actions.router.set(link)` method from `@frontity/tiny-router` and creates an `<a/>` tag.

 {% hint style="info" %}
-Under the hood, this component uses the `actions.router.set(link)` method from `@frontity/tiny-router` and creates an `<a/>` tag.
+This component requires having `state.source.url` properly configured.
+Have a look at the guide [Setting the URL of the WordPress data source](https://docs.frontity.org/guides/setting-url-wordpress-source-data) to learn more about this
 {% endhint %}

 #### Props